-Enter your information into the form below, and get an instant download to the PASS Guidelines for School Security.
+Enter your information into the form below, and get an instant download of the PASS Guidelines for School Security.

 The guidelines will walk you step-by-step through identifying your school’s potential threats, as well as the security layers you should employ in order to mitigate risk and keep students and staff safe.